quira-org/README-Template/README.md

 ---

 ### :page_facing_up: License
-State the license chosen and link it here.
+- State the license chosen and link it here.
-You can also provide a justification for the type of license chosen if you believe it to be necessary.
+- You can also provide a justification for the type of license chosen if you believe it to be necessary.

 ---

-### :people_holding_hands_: Contributors
+### :people_holding_hands: Our List of Contributors
-In this section, add all the contributors that have helped build this project.
+- State all the contributors that have helped build this project.
-For this, you can check out [https://allcontributors.org/](https://allcontributors.org/).
-With it, you can add new contributors in seconds!
+- You can check out [https://allcontributors.org/](https://allcontributors.org/) to add new contributors in seconds!

 ---

 ### :email: Contact
-You can add here your email and social media links.
+- You can add here your email and social media links.